Informal, Open Label Clinical Trial Results

 The maximum we’d recommend is 6 tablets per day.

-We believe that the risk of rebound hyperglycemia is significantly reduced when using Auxulin is significantly reduced relative to the conventional course of treatment (i.e., insulin/water/wait.
+We believe that the risk of rebound hyperglycemia is significantly reduced when using Auxulin compared to conventional treatments such as insulin/water/wait.
 In conventional treatments, type 1 diabetics may self-administer additional insulin when blood sugar levels do not drop quickly enough, which can eventually lead to blood sugar levels dropping significantly below the desired level.
 However, we have not observed this with Auxulin.
-Auxulin causes blood sugar levels drop rapidly, and Auxulin’s formulation will not independently reduce blood sugar levels.
+Auxulin causes blood sugar levels to drop rapidly, and its formulation does not independently reduce blood sugar levels.
 Additionally, less insulin is used when using Auxulin.
 It's important to note that any concerns about an individual's health should be discussed with their healthcare provider.

-This is because Auxlin’s patented formulation is classified as GRAS (Generally regarded as safe) by the FDA, which allows it to be sold as a supplement.
-We made the decision to market Auxulin as a supplement instead of a drug for 3 main reasons:
+Auxulin's patented formulation is classified as Generally Regarded as Safe (GRAS) by the FDA, which allows it to be sold as a supplement.
+We made the decision to market Auxulin as a supplement rather than a drug for three main reasons:

-- Decreased complexity in purchasing (no need to call your insurance provider to see if its on formulary)
+- Simpler purchasing process (no need to check with insurance to see if it's covered)

-Auxulin works by addressing the underlying causes of insulin resistance..
-By addressing these causes, Auxulin can be used to supplement traditional approaches for blood glucose management when blood sugar levels are high and should be used as a rescue medication.
-It should be taken whenever a diabetic reaches a high enough blood sugar level, with a high level being unique to each diabetic.
-Take 1 tablet of Auxulin and 8 ounces of water per 70 pounds of body weight, in addition to your current blood glucose management.
-If there’s been no significant change to BG within 40 minutes, take some additional Auxulin.
+Auxulin works by addressing the underlying causes of insulin resistance.
+By doing so, Auxulin can be used as a supplement to traditional approaches for blood glucose management when blood sugar levels are high.
+It should be taken as a rescue medication whenever a diabetic reaches a high enough blood sugar level, with the level varying for each individual.
+To use Auxulin, take 1 tablet and 8 ounces of water per 70 pounds of body weight, in addition to your current blood glucose management.
+If there is no significant change to blood glucose levels within 40 minutes, additional Auxulin can be taken.